 Palate: Honey (vs honeysuckle in the 12) hand-in-hand with vanilla, the latter more balanced with the honey than in the 12.
 The sherry casks add a touch of plumminess.
 It is smooth, with oak tannins very delicate at the back of the tongue.
 It’s not sweeter than the 12, a bit less, actually, but the oak is less forward.
 A smoother big brother to the 12-year-old, and more viscous mouthfeel.

 Finish: The finish is long, the oak more refined and the minerals less predominant than in the 12.

 Bottom line: Again, this is no sherry bomb.
 It is a well-designed whisky that reflects the extra care taken in casking and aging, and it has no faults.
-However, at more than double the price ($94 locally), it is in a region where the competition is fierce.
-If I was going to spoil myself (for a birthday purchase, say) I might go with Bunnahabhain 12 over the Glenfarclas, but I’m a big Bunna fan and I’d be saving a few bucks.
+However, at more than double the price (now $120 locally, ouch), it is in a region where the competition is fierce.
 For anyone looking for a refined single malt with the smoothness of a sherried whisky, I can recommend the Glenfarclas 17.

-Also, note the Glenfarclas folks have released single-cask versions (the Family Casks), and have a 21 (within a shout of the 17 in price), a 25 and a 40!
+Also, note the Glenfarclas folks have released single-cask versions (the Family Casks), and have a 21, a 25 and a 40.